SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/_How_to_create_and_use_a_SAM_definition.md

-Make sure you have Certification(#Make-sure-you-have-Certification)
+Make sure you have Certification
 ------------------------------------------------------------------------------------

 Firstly to do some of the task below you will need a proxy so grab one